 Coordinate systems PDFs

-Each coordinate system is defined by both a well-known ID (WKID) or a definition string (WKT).
+Each coordinate system is defined by both a well-known ID (WKID) and a definition strings (WKT1 and WKT2).
 For a complete list of supported IDs and their corresponding definition strings, see the following:

 - Geographic datum transformations